-MSP Airport: Support and take an active role in strategies to make MSP International Airport more modern, efficient, connected, and environmentally sound.
+MSP Airport: Ensure Minneapolis-Saint Paul International Airport is efficient, connected, and environmentally sound.

 The Minneapolis-Saint Paul Airport connects the twin cities to other cities in the United States and also abroad.
 Located just over 12 miles from the downtown core, MSP is easily accessible by light rail transit, bus, or car.
 The airport connects the Twin Cities nonstop from 128 domestic and 27 international markets.
 Over 37 million travelers were served by MSP in 2016, placing it 16th in North America in annual passengers served.
 Though located outside of Minneapolis city boundary, MSP is an important asset to the City, and it also depends on the success of the City.
 The growth in ease of travel to and from Minneapolis will result in a more prosperous city overall.

-The City will seek to accomplish the following action steps to support and take an active role in strategies to make MSP International Airport more modern, efficient, connected, and environmentally sound.
+The City will seek to accomplish the following action steps to ensure Minneapolis-Saint Paul International Airport is efficient, connected, and environmentally sound.

 - Continue to advocate for programs and procedures that prevent, reduce, and mitigate aircraft noise and continue to collaborate with partners, including the Metropolitan Airports Commission and the Federal Aviation Administration.

 - Diversify and supplement options for regional and national travel, including non-aviation modes such as intercity rail.

 - Improve multimodal access to the airport, including pedestrian and bicycling access for employees, travelers, and other visitors.

 - Support efforts at Minneapolis-Saint Paul International Airport that improve the energy efficiency and environmental sustainability of air and ground transportation, and landside operations.